damadorPL/ai-overview-extractor/README.md

 - Check console logs about found links
 - Some sources may be filtered (Google, support etc.)
 - URLs are automatically cleaned from Google wrappers

+### Automation issues
+- Use `getAutomationStatus()` in console to check system state
+- Use `resetAutomation()` to reset state machine if stuck
+- Check circuit breaker status in console logs
+- Verify settings are properly saved in popup

 ## 🔄 Updates